Download This Sample

 On the other hand, informal (aka vernacular) diction is used in a more relaxed, unguarded situation, such as writing to a friend, wherein colloquial, non-literary and slang words are fine to use.
 Aside from personal emails to friends and acquaintances, informal diction is also used by modern novel authors.

 In literary works, diction plays a pivotal role in setting the perfect tone, mood and setting of a piece.
 Authors must choose the correct words to effectively tell their story or put their message across.
 If the diction is edgy, the whole piece will come across as edgy, and so on.
 In short, diction is everything in literature as it affects the reader’s attitude and impression towards the overall quality of a literary work.

 In poetry writing, unique linguistic style, vocabulary and metaphors are used.
-A poetic diction is usually creative in nature as it usually includes usage of rhyming words, figures of speech, etc.
+Poetic diction is usually creative in nature as it usually includes the usage of rhyming words, figures of speech, etc.